-You can’t control what others do with your personal information, but protecting it can help lower your risk of identity theft.
+You can’t control what others do with your personal information, but protecting it will help lower your risk of identity theft.

-• Use the added protection of multi-factor authentication, when it’s available.
-To log in, you must combine something you know (like a password), with something you have (like a code texted to a mobile phone) or something you are (like a fingerprint).
+• Use two-factor authentication when it’s available.
+You get added protection by combining something you know (like a password), with something you have (like a one-time passcode you get by text) or something you are (like a fingerprint).

-• Every time someone asks for your Social Security, credit card, or bank and utility account numbers – whether it’s online or in an email, a text, or call – think about whether you can really trust the request.
-Never share your Social Security number, address, or phone and account numbers on social networks or publicly accessible sites.
+• Don’t share personal information with anyone who gets in touch to ask for it.
+Keep info like your Social Security, credit card, or bank and utility account numbers to yourself — whether someone reaches out online or in an email, a text, or a call.
+Think about whether you can really trust the request.
+And never share this information with anyone on social media.

-• Not sure whether someone who called or emailed is an imposter?
-Hang up or don’t reply – and check them out.
+• Check out that call or email.
+Not sure whether someone who called or emailed is an impersonator or the real deal?
+Hang up, don’t reply, and check them out.
 Type the company name into your browser, go to their site, and contact them through customer service to see if they really contacted you.

 • Lock up documents that show any financial account numbers and shred them before you toss them in the trash.